 · Orientating, and training new employees

-These costs alone can reach into the thousands, but the true high employee turnover costs lie in the hidden costs.
+These costs alone can be excessive, but the true costs of high employee turnover lie in the hidden costs.
 Hidden costs include, but are not limited to:

 · Loss of productivity